abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 Functor laws
 ---

-The first functor law trivial, it just says that the one and only identity object of the source group (which corresponds to the identity morphism of its one and only object) should be mapped to the one and only identity object of the target group.
+The first functor law trivial, it just says that the one and only identity object of the source group (which corresponds to the identity morphism of its one and only object) should be mapped to the one and only identity object of the target group For groups, this even follows immediately from the second law and for monoids, it has to be added as an extra condition.

 And if we remember that the group operation of combining two objects corresponds to *functional composition* if we view groups as categories, we realize that the group homomorphism equation $F(a + b) = F(a) \times F(b)$ is just a formulation of the second functor law: $F(g•f) = F(g)•F(f)$.

 And many algebraic operations satisfy this equation, for example the functor law for the group homomorphism between $n \to 2ⁿ$ is just the famous algebraic rule, stating that $gᵃ gᵇ= gᵃ⁺ᵇ$.

-**Task 3:** We didn't talk about the first functor law (the one about the preservation of identities).
-Interestingly enough, for groups it actually follows from the second law.
-Try to prove that.
+**Task 3:** Prove that the first functor law (preservation of identities ) of groups can be proven from the second law.
+Note that this is valid for groups, but not monoids.

 Functors in orders
 ===

 And now let's talk about a concept that is completely unrelated to functors, nudge-nudge (hey, bad jokes are better than no jokes at all, right?)
 In the theory of orders, we have the concept of functions between orders (which is unsurprising, given that orders, like monoids/groups, are based on sets) and one very interesting type of such function, which has applications in calculus and analysis, is a *monotonic function* (also called *monotone map*).
 This is a function between two orders that *preserves the order of the objects in the source order, in the target order.
 So a function $F$ is monotonic when for every $a$ and $b$ in the source order, if $a ≤ b$ then $F(a) ≤ F(b)$.

 For example, the function that maps the current time to the distance traveled by some object is monotonic because the distance traveled increases (or stays the same) as time increases.